 Skip to main content

-Tips to Connect and Stay Calm During Quarantine
+Tips to Connect and Stay Calm When Homebound

-As a support group leader and a spinal cord injured person, I am privy to many concerns, thoughts, and feelings from within the disabled community.
-Lately, the most common concern I hear about relates to having feelings of anxiety and depression related to social isolation.
+As a support group leader and a spinal cord-injured person, I am privy to many concerns, thoughts, and feelings from within the disabled community.
+One common concern I hear about relates to having feelings of anxiety and depression related to social isolation.
 Many people living with physical disabilities stay at home a lot of the time normally.
 Some are even homebound all of the time.
-Now, during the current COVID-19 pandemic, as we all shelter in place, many more of us, whether we live with a disability or not, are experiencing feelings of loneliness and isolation.

-Tips to Connect and Stay Calm During Quarantine
+Tips to Connect and Stay Calm When Homebound

 Many find a sense of purpose and community in being able to go out, socialize, and even simply take care of daily errands like grocery shopping.
 Now that we’re urged to stay at home and practice social distancing, what do we do?
 The following tips may help.